 One of the principle concepts of this book is focusing on recognition.
 As leaders do, we should recognize our employees’ efforts on a regular basis.

 Do we focus on the positive or the negative attributes of our employees?
 When was the last time you thanked your employees?
-This book states that there was a global workforce study from Towers Perrin that found that 86 percent of the world’s employees are not willing to go the extra mile for their employers.
+This book states that there was a global workforce study from Towers Perrin that has found that 86 percent of the world’s employees are not willing to go the extra mile for their employers.
 Is this because of lack of recognition?
 This intrigued me.